Symbols of Tlaquepaque: Coat of arms

-Coat of Arms of Tlaquepaque is a Spanish-shaped shield with two blue and gold fields interspersed with a helmet on the head.
+The Coat of Arms of Tlaquepaque is a Spanish-shaped shield with two blue and gold fields interspersed with a helmet on the head.

-In one quarter is the pottery of the Tlaquepaque artisans, the other quarter has the order of Saint Francis of Asissi, in the lower left quarter a well and the lower right quarter has the keys of Saint Peter with a rooster.
+In one quarter is the pottery of the Tlaquepaque artisans; the other quarter has the order of Saint Francis of Assisi; in the lower left quarter is a well, and the lower right quarter has the keys of Saint Peter with a rooster.

-For exterior decoration a green molded card with trimmings and foliage and dependencies in gold.
-The four quarters of the coat of arms of Tlaquepaque form the municipal flag of Tlaquepaque.
+For exterior decoration, a green molded card with trimmings and foliage and dependencies in gold.
+The four quarters of the Coat of Arms of Tlaquepaque form the municipal flag of Tlaquepaque.

 Flag

-The flag of Tlaquepaque was adopted in 2014. its has four horizontal quarters of blue, yellow, yellow and blue with the coat of arms of Tlaquepaque city.
-It was adopted in 2010 The ratio of the flag is 4:7.
+The flag of Tlaquepaque was adopted in 2014.
+It has four horizontal quarters of blue, yellow, yellow, and blue with the coat of arms of Tlaquepaque city.
+It was adopted in 2010.
+The ratio of the flag is 4: 7.

 Design and symbolism

-The colors of the flag of Tlaquepaque are inspired by the flag of the New Galicia.
-The meaning of the colors of the municipal flag are as follows:
+The colors of the flag of Tlaquepaque are inspired by the flag of New Galicia.
+The meanings of the colors of the municipal flag are as follows: